Publication Ethics

 1. All authors named as co-authors of the article should be aware of the full text of the article and its submission to this journal.

-2. All authors should be acknowledged and the authors' list should fairly reflect authors' individual contributions.
+2. All authors should be acknowledged, and the authors' list should fairly reflect the authors' individual contributions.

 3. The author's name and their order should not be changed after the submission of the article.

-4. Authors should acknowledge financial supporters of the article.
+4. Authors should acknowledge the financial supporters of the article.

 5. Any changes to the institution of the authors should be informed to the Editor in Chief before publication of the article.